python-discord/site/pydis_site/apps/content/resources/guides/python-guides/subclassing_context.md

 ---
 title: Subclassing Context
-description: "Subclassing the default commands.Context to add more functionability and customisability."
+description: "Subclassing the default `commands.Context` class to add more functionability and customisability."
 ---

-Start by reading the guide on [subclassing the Bot class](./subclassing_bot.md).
+Start by reading the guide on [subclassing the `Bot` class](./subclassing_bot.md).
 A subclass of Bot has to be used to inject your custom context subclass into discord.py.

 ## Overview

-The way this works is by creating a subclass of discord.py's [Context class](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#discord.ext.commands.Context) adding whatever functionality you wish.
+The way this works is by creating a subclass of discord.py's [`Context` class](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#discord.ext.commands.Context) adding whatever functionality you wish.
 Usually this is adding custom methods or properties, so that you don't need to copy it around or awkwardly import it elsewhere.